

 Contact Us

-• Artists interested in applying for the next UpStream Art mural painting project can either visit this webpage or the City of Springfield’s Facebook page in mid-April 2023, or can click the button below to sign up to receive emailed updates.
+• Artists interested in applying for the next UpStream Art mural painting project can either visit this webpage or the City of Springfield’s Facebook page in mid-July 2024, or can click the button below to sign up to receive emailed updates.
 A panel of judges selects our winners and those artists are paid for installing their paintings.